shcallaway/arcade-dev-cli-agent/README.md

 ## Notes

-- **Why Bun and TS?**: When thinking about this demo, we knew that the audience is engineers, but we don't know much else about them.
+- **Why Bun and TS?**: This is a template project for engineers.
 JS is the most popular programming language, and type-safety is helpful in IDEs when learning.
 Bun is a bit of a wildcard, because it's new and less popular than node.js, but it solves all of the TS/compiler problems... which I think will make it easier for folks to get started on the demo.
 Bun also makes it really easy to package and distribute binaries of applications.